gabrielleuzinger/Sunspots/Report/Sunspots.md

     Alternative Hypothesis: The process contains a unit root.

-###### Data modelling
+### Data modelling

-After removing the seasonal and the trend components of the time series, we can now try to create a model to forecast the passenger counts for the next months. **Since we have transformed our data using the differencing method, after the forecasting, we need to we need to reverse the transformation (or back-transform) to obtain forecasts on the original scale**.
+After removing the seasonal and trend components of the time series, we can now try to create a model to forecast the sunspots. **Since we have transformed our data using the differencing method, after the forecasting, we need to reverse the transformation (or back-transform) to obtain forecasts on the original scale**.

 First we split our dataset in training and testing sets.
-We will use the first 4 years as the training set and the 5th year as the testing set.

-We start with a simple average forecast.
+Then, we start with a simple average forecast.
 In this method, "the forecasts of all future values are equal to the average (or “mean”) of the historical data" (HYNDMAN; ATHANASOPOULOS, 2018).
 We verify that, as the mean absolute scaled error (MASE) is greater than 1, **the average forecast actually performs worse than the naive method** and, therefore, does not adds value.

-We can try some ARIMA models too.
+We also try some ARIMA models.
 First, we use an autoregressive (AR) model, where "we forecast the variable of interest using a linear combination of past values of the variable" (HYNDMAN; ATHANASOPOULOS, 2018).
 An AR model of order 9 is the best fit for the training data.
 We see that the AR(9) model performs slightly better than the average forecast, but once more the MASE is greater than 1, **so the AR model also performs worse than the naive method**.

 The next model we test is a moving average (MA) model.
 It "uses past forecast errors in a regression-like model" (HYNDMAN; ATHANASOPOULOS, 2018).
-We create an MA model by using an ARIMA model and setting the order of the AR model the differencing to zero.
+We create a MA model by using an ARIMA model and setting the order of the AR model and differencing to zero.
 We verify that a MA model of order 2 is the best fit for the training data.
-This MA(2) model performs worse than the previous models we tested, **and, therfore, also performs worse than the naive method**, as the MASE is above 1.
+However, This MA(2) model performs worse than the previous models we tested, **and, therefore, also performs worse than the naive method**, as the MASE is above 1.

 Finally, we can try some models the combines AR and MA.
 We use an ARMA model first, and then test an ARIMA model.
 The difference between the two is that while the ARMA model only combines autoregression and moving average models, the ARIMA model also uses differencing (HYNDMAN; ATHANASOPOULOS, 2018).
 We create an ARMA model by using an ARIMA model and setting the order of the differencing to zero, in an analagous way we created the MA model.

 We use two criteria to evaluate the models, the AICc and the MASE.
-Both cirteria give suggests different orders for the ARMA model: (9,9) and (6,7). esting both models with the test set, we verify that the ARMA(6,7) performs better for all other types of erros, MAE, RMSE, and MAPE.
-Therefore the best ARMA model for our data have order of the autoregressive part of 6 and order of the moving average part of 7. **However, this model have a MASE of 3.76, better than the previous models tested, but worse than the naive method**.
+The cirteria suggest different orders for the ARMA model: (9,9) and (6,7).
+Testing both models with the test set, we verify that the ARMA(6,7) performs better for all other types of erros, MAE, RMSE, and MAPE.
+Therefore, the best ARMA model for our data have order of the autoregressive part of 6 and order of the moving average part of 7. **However, this model have a MASE of 3.76, better than the previous models tested, but worse than the naive method**.

 Regarding the ARIMA model, we can try to use the model directly with our data.
-We should remove the seasonal component form the data before using the ARIMA model.
+We should remove the seasonal component from the data before using the ARIMA model.
 However, we first try using the ARIMA model directly into our data.
 We verify that the best ARIMA model for our data has order of the autoregressive part of 2, order of the moving average part of 0, and order of the differencing part 10.
-As expected, the the model does not perform well with we don't remove the seasonal component of the data. **This model have a MASE of 3.566, performing worse than than the naive method, although a little better thatn the AR, MA, and ARMA models we tried**.
+As expected, the the model does not perform well if we don't remove the seasonal component of the data. **This model have a MASE of 3.566, performing worse than than the naive method, although a little better than the AR, MA, and ARMA models we tried before**.

 Now, we use the ARIMA model with the deseasonalized data to see how it performs.
-We verify that the best ARIMA model for the deseasonalized time series has order of the autoregressive part of 8, order of the moving average part of 1, and order of the differencing part 10. **However, this model still does not perform well and, surprisingly, performs worse than the ARIMA models built using the time series without removing the seasonal component**.
-Nonetheless, it performs better than the other models previoulsy tried.
+We verify that the best ARIMA model for the deseasonalized time series has order of the autoregressive part of 8, order of the moving average part of 1, and order of the differencing part 10. **However, this model still does not perform well and, surprisingly, performs worse than the ARIMA model built using the time series without removing the seasonal component**.

-Therefore, we can now try the Seasonal Autoregressive Integrated Moving Average (SARIMA) method, also called Seasonal ARIMA.
-It is an extension of ARIMA that explicitly supports univariate time series data with a seasonal component.
+Finally, we can try an extension of ARIMA that explicitly supports univariate time series data with a seasonal component.
 A seasonal ARIMA model is formed by including additional seasonal terms in the ARIMA models.
 It adds three new hyperparameters to specify the autoregression (AR), differencing (I) and moving average (MA) for the seasonal component of the series, as well as an additional parameter for the period of the seasonality.
 The modelling procedure is almost the same as for non-seasonal data, except that we need to select seasonal AR and MA terms as well as the non-seasonal components of the model.

 Given the higher computing cost of the SARIMA method, we downsample the dataset from monthly to yearly samples, by taking the mean value the samples in a year as the value of this year sample.
 After doing this we use the SARIMA in two ways.
 First, we follow the procedure used for the other methods, and try to find the best parameters to be used in the model through an iteration process. **The result is a SARIMA (3,1,3)(2,1,3)11, which performed much better than the previous methods tested, with a MASE of 2.332**.

 The second way we use the SARIMA method is by trying to identify the parameters to be used in the ACF and PACF plots.
 The best model is a SARIMA (p,q,d)(P,Q,D)s which performed better than the previous SARIMA model we tested.
 The significant spike in lag 6 of the PACF suggests a non-seasonal AR(6).
 The first lag above the significance level at lag 22 in the ACF suggests a non-seasonal MA(22).
 Besides, the tests we did before suggests that there is some trend, although weak, in the time series.
 So we adopt d as 1 to include differencing.
 The exponential decay in the seasonal lags of the ACF suggests a seasonal AR(1).
 Besides, we assume a D=1. **The result is a SARIMA(6,1,22)(1,1,0).
 This model performed even better than the previous SARIMA we tested, with a MASE of 2.030.
-Although this value is still above 1, it is clearly the bes of all the models tested**.
+Although this value is still above 1, it is clearly the best of all the models tested**.

 ------------------------------------